aries1980/cv/janos_feher_cv.md

     ### Impact
     * Between 2007 and 2011, the Hungarian language was the most translated and supported language for [Drupal](http://drupal.org), the market-leading content management system.
     * Managed a team of 166 contributors, 9 board members country-wide.
-    * Provided a unified grammatic and stylistic recommendations which used by other projects, such as [Firefox](http://www.mozilla.org/firefox) or [LibreOffice](http://www.libreoffice.org).
+    * Provided a unified grammatical and stylistic recommendations which used by other projects, such as [Firefox](http://www.mozilla.org/firefox) or [LibreOffice](http://www.libreoffice.org).

 2001 (6 months)
 :   Contributor to xMach, a microkernel operating system (Member of the Core Team).
 The project later taken over by [Apple](http://apple.com).